 - Have breakfast with dolphins on a Weekend Dolphin Watching Breakfast Cruise.
 Cruise around Cape May on a 2-hour guided tour as you watch dolphins.
 See Victorian homes, the Cape May Lighthouse, and other historic buildings on the waterfront.
 Start your morning with an incredible excursion to see dolphins and other marine life.

 If there were ever a place to indulge your “Downton Abbey” or “Gilded Age” fantasies, it’s in Cape May, where you can tour the divine, brightly colored homes and even play era-appropriate games.

-Every October folks are invited to not just admire the “painted ladies” houses from afar, but really get to know the historic properties via one of the house tours.
+Every October, folks are invited to not just admire the “painted ladies” houses from afar, but really get to know the historic properties via one of the house walking tours.
 So don’t forget your petticoats!